lfglabs-dev/starknet.quest/docs/CONTRIBUTING.md

    ```

 ## Issues and feature requests

+Issues with the label **open for contribution** are for you to contribute to.
+These are exclusively for people who are interested in contributing meaningfully to the repository.
+We welcome your effort in issues which come under this label.

+### Creating an issue

 You've found a bug in the source code or maybe
 you'd like a new feature?